 Want a little something extra while you’re there?
 Head out for an event at The High, most of which are free with museum admission.
 Here are a few:

-- Sunday, July 9, 2017: Second Sundays.
-Museum admission is free, plus there’ll be special activities, such as Wiggly Warhol-inspired family yoga; Dogs With Wigs and Sing-Along with The Ukulady; Toddler Tours; art-making workshops; Warhol, Wigs, and Wiggles story times; & more.
+- Sunday, September 10, 2017: Second Sundays.
+Museum admission is free, plus there’ll be special activities, such as a Freedom Over Me performance by the Alliance Theatre, art-making workshops, Ashley Bryan story times, live music, & more.

-- Sunday, August 13, 2017: Second Sundays.
-Museum admission is free, plus there’ll be special activities, such as All Fired Up! story times, Toddler Tours, art-making workshops, Art Movers, & more.
+- Sunday, November 12, 2017: Second Sundays.
+Museum admission is free, plus there’ll be special activities, such as Around the World in Thirty Days-themed activities, Toddler Tours, art-making workshops, Art Movers, Ashley Bryan story times, & more.

 The High Museum of Art is located at 1280 Peachtree St. NE, Atlanta.